 Hield: Yeah for sure. . . .Our mom kept us strong.
 Shout out to my mom for keeping our family together.
 We couldn’t do it without her.

-Apparently, Salters has watched Jerry Maguire (1996) a few too many times.
-In particular, she endlessly tries to recreate Roy Firestone’s moment with Rod Tidwell at the end of the movie.
-Lisa, just stop already.
+Salters apparently has watched Jerry Maguire (1996) a few too many times.
+She endlessly tries to recreate Roy Firestone’s teary-eyed moment with Rod Tidwell at the end of the movie.
+Just stop already, Lisa.

 #7 Pick Jamal Murray – The Most Accomplished Freshman